-As a social media professional, how often do you feel a sense of accomplishment at the end of your work day?
+As a social media professional, how often do you feel a sense of accomplishment at the end of your workday?
 If your answer is ‘often,’ you are good.
-If not, let us guess why: there are plenty of little tasks (like finding good content to post, responding to mentions, tweeting) that leave you no time to focus on your strategic goals.
+If not, let us guess why: there are plenty of little tasks (like content planning, responding to mentions, tweeting) that leave you no time to focus on your strategic goals.

-In this guide, we will look at the steps you can take to setup and manage your posting schedule on Facebook, Twitter and LinkedIn with the help of SEMrush’s Social Media Poster.
+In this guide, we will look at the steps you can take to set up and manage your social media posting schedule on Facebook, Twitter and LinkedIn with the help of SEMrush’s Social Media Poster.

 In our previous article dedicated to SEMrush’s Social Media Tracker, we learned step-by-step how to analyze your competitors’ social media activity.
 So by now, you should have more clarity as to how often, how much content, and what type of content you should be posting to stay ahead of your competition.

-Start by connecting your Facebook, Twitter and LinkedIn accounts and select the pages you wish to post to.
-When working with the posting calendar, you can switch between your pages and profiles in the top left corner:
+So let's get started with scheduling and goals.
+Get started by connecting your Facebook, Twitter, LinkedIn, Instagram and Pinterest accounts and select the pages you wish to post to.
+When working with the social media posting calendar, you can switch between your pages and profiles in the top left corner:

 By default, the tool will set a goal of 4 posts per day for each of the social networks, but you can alter this in your settings.